Safety Officer, Line

 - Perform site visits to areas that pose the highest risk to personnel.

 - Scout safety zones and escape routes, ensuring they are valid, and locations are known and marked.

 - Monitor and evaluate operations from an on-scene perspective.
 Give priority of effort to hazard mitigation and planning for medical emergencies.

 - Assist operations personnel in planning for and responding to medical emergencies.

-- Report regularly to the lead SOF to ensure actions in the field are meeting the intentions of the IMT.
+- Report regularly to the lead safety officer to ensure actions in the field are meeting the intentions of the IMT.
 Provide feedback on needed messaging, potential issues, and current situation status.

 - Serve on scene for IWIs, as necessary.

 - Attend briefings as assigned by supervisor and/or appropriate for the assignment.

 - Prepare and present safety topics for briefings as appropriate for the assignment.